Anabaptist theology: Baptism

-Concerning baptism we confess that all penitent believers, who, through faith, regeneration, and the renewing of the Holy Ghost, are made one with God, and are written in heaven, must, upon such Scriptural confession of faith, and renewing of life, be baptized with water, in the most worthy name of the Father, and of the Son, and of the Holy Ghost, according to the command of Christ, and the teaching, example, and practice of the apostles, to the burying of their sins, and thus be incorporated into the communion of the saints; henceforth to learn to observe all things which the Son of God has taught, left, and commanded His disciples.
+Early Anabaptist theologians conceptualized baptism as a threefold reality: an inward baptism of the Spirit through repentance, an outward water baptism testifying to obedience and church incorporation, and a baptism of blood represented by suffering witness and martyrdom.

+The Dordrecht Confession (1632) similarly established that only penitent believers who have experienced regeneration should be incorporated into the communion of saints via water baptism.

 The concept of believers' baptism drew the main attention of 16th-century Continental Anabaptists, but the mode was also an issue.
 The majority appear to have taught and practiced baptism by pouring, while a minority practiced baptism by immersion.
 The writings of Menno Simons seem at times to promote immersion as the proper mode, but his practice was by pouring.
 Bernhard Rothmann argued for immersion in his Bekentnisse, and Pilgram Marpeck copied this idea into his Vermanung, but weakened the position by accepting pouring or sprinkling as an alternate mode.
 The mode of baptism was debated by the Hutterites and the Polish Brethren around the turn of the 17th century, and the arguments for immersion by Polish leader Christoph Ostorodt were incorporated into the Racovian Confession of Faith in 1604.
 Servetus made a strong case for immersion.
 The Mennonites, Swiss Brethren, South German Anabaptists, and Hutterites were not as concerned about mode, and, while not rejecting immersion, found pouring much more practical and believed it to be the Scriptural mode.
 As such, Anabaptist denominations such as the Mennonites, Amish and Hutterites use pouring as the mode to administer believer's baptism, whereas Anabaptists of the Schwarzenau Brethren, River Brethren and Apostolic Christian traditions baptize by immersion.

-In the practice of the Apostolic Christian Church, after a seeker receives believer's baptism:
+In the practice of the Apostolic Christian Church, after a seeker receives believer's baptism, the new believer is sealed with the Holy Spirit of promise.